rpecb/Dim/README.md

 // or
 $container['name'] = 'value';
 ```
-> If as value used an object you can omit the definition of names, in this case for names will be used class name of
+> For objects you can omit the definition of names, in this case for names will be used class name of object, names of
-object, names of extended classes and interfaces and names of used traits.
+extended classes and interfaces and names of used traits.

 ## Defining services
 ```php